FILM REVIEW: LAPSIS (FANTASIA INTERNATIONAL FILM FESTIVAL)

 The work is hard, however, with a system that purposely works against him.
 Not only is earning ‘points’ hard, but the terrain is also rough, and there are robots to race against (through which the company can steal his earnings back if they beat him to the end of his trail.)

 LAPSIS is a survival thriller of a different kind which taps into the more the real world fears that come with every day, uphill struggles of trying to get by in a society where the underdog stays the underdog and the top dogs remain rich.
-Through seamlessly integrated scene fiction, the film is an enthralling exposition on the private healthcare system, wage inequalities and worker exploitation.
+Through seamlessly integrated science fiction, the film is an enthralling exposition on the private healthcare system, wage inequalities and worker exploitation.
 Watching conjures images of low-income single mums sold the Boss Babe illusion by Multi-Level-Marketing companies or Uber drivers barely breaking even after the business takes its cut.

 His history of documentary film making influences Noah Hutton’s latest foray into fiction.
 His documentary features DEEP TIME and CRUDE INDEPENDENCE, which address the societal and environmental impacts of multi-billion dollar companies drilling for oil.
 LAPSIS is permeated with these same themes, and Hutton’s future film ventures are worth keeping an eye on.